| Qualification Type: | PhD |

 Part time MPhil/PhD study will be exceptionally considered (Home Fee status applicants only).

-If you are an international student, you are eligible to apply but will need to pay the difference between International and Home fees for the course fees throughout the programme.
-You will need to evidence your ability to pay course fees during the application process: we will discuss this with you when relevant.
+If you are an international student, you will need to evidence your ability to pay course fees during the application process: we will discuss this with you when relevant.

 Type / Role: